xuguangning1218/TI_Estimation/README.md

   -- ibtracs.ALL.list.v04r00.rar # the rar compression file of the IBTracs tropical cyclone best track dataset -- figure # figure provider
   -- network.png # architecture of TFG-Net model
-  -- TFG-Net_training@2x.gif # the training stage fine-grained tropical feature captures -- layers # necessary layer
+  -- TFG-Net_training@2x.gif # the training stage fine-grained tropical feature captures with 20 epochs interval -- layers # necessary layer
   -- AttentionCrop.py # the Attention Cropper
   -- GraphConvolution.py # the Graph Convolution
   -- MultiHeadGAT.py # Multi Head GAT
-  -- network.py # the LS-NTP
 -- model_saver # model save path
   -- best_validate_model.pth # best model (one of five runs).
 You need to be downloaded from google driver -- TFG-Net.log # the training loss of the TFG-Net